 AllUsers group.
 If you want users to download anonymously accessible objects without authenticating, use the

-Using Service Accounts for Authentication
+Service Account Authentication

 Google Cloud Storage lets you use service accounts to authenticate your application.
 Service accounts are special accounts that represent software rather than people.
 Every project has a service account associated with it, which may be used for authentication and to enable advanced features such as Signed URLs and browser uploads using POST.